City Guide for: Torres del Paine, Chile

 Best Time to Visit

-The best time to visit Torres del Paine is during the Patagonian summer, which runs from November to early March.
+The best time to visit Torres del Paine National Park is during the Patagonian summer, from November to early March.
 During these months, the weather is generally milder, with longer daylight hours and warmer temperatures.
-However, even in summer, the weather can be unpredictable, with strong winds and occasional rain or snow.
-Shoulder seasons (October and April) can also be good options, offering fewer crowds and potentially lower prices, but be prepared for colder temperatures and more variable weather conditions.
-Avoid visiting during the winter months (May to September) as many trails and facilities are closed due to heavy snow and harsh weather.
+However, even in summer, the weather can be unpredictable, with strong winds and occasional rain.
+Shoulder seasons (October and April) can also be good options, offering fewer crowds and still relatively pleasant weather, although some services may be limited.

 Transportation